linode/docs/docs/applications/cloud-storage/tahoe-lafs-on-debian-9.md

 modified_by:
   name: Linode
 title: 'How to Keep Your Data Private in the Cloud with Tahoe-LAFS'
-og_description: 'Tahoe Least Authority File Store, or LAFS, is a decentralized or distributed system.
-It focuses on confidentiality, data integrity, and redundancy to help keep files secure and accessible.'
+og_description: 'Tahoe Least Authority File Store, or Tahoe-LAFS, is a decentralized or distributed system.
+It focuses on confidentiality, data integrity, and redundancy to help keep files secure and accessible.
+Use our guide to create, manage, and access a Tahoe-LAFS grid.'
 contributor:
   name: Alexandru Andrei
 external_resources: